-As always, this year’s Inman Park Festival includes a Tour of Homes, which kicks off on Friday, April 24th.
-Tickets are $20 in advance, and $25 on tour dates.
+As always, this year’s Inman Park Festival includes a Tour of Homes, which kicks off on Friday, April 22nd.
+Tickets are $25 in advance, and $30 on tour dates.
+See the Tour details below.

 Admission to the festival, including the parade, kids’ zone, and the live entertainment, is always FREE.
 There is plenty of food for sale on site.
 As always, the marketplace is a big draw, allowing you to shop for arts, crafts, vintage items, and more.